Opportunity Maine Tax Credit

 To Claim Your Tax Credit

 To claim your tax credit from the degree you earned at a Maine community college, you must meet the program’s residency and other eligibility requirements; graduate from a college; get a copy of your final transcript that shows your degree earned; and then complete and submit the Maine Revenue Service's "Credit for Educational Opportunity Worksheet for Individuals."
-This worksheet is located online at http://www.maine.gov/revenue/forms/credits/2012/12_edopportunity_employee.pdf.
+The 2013 worksheet is available at: www.maine.gov/revenue/forms/credits/2013/13_edopp_eeonly.pdf.
+Previous years' forms can be found at: www.maine.gov/revenue/forms/credits/2013.htm.
 If you need help identifying the loan amounts that you need to complete this form, you can ask your college’s financial aid office and/or consult these sources:

 1. National Student Loan Database